Maryland Naval Militia

-The Maryland Naval Militia is the authorized but currently inactive unorganized naval militia of Maryland.
+The Maryland Naval Militia is the authorized but currently inactive organized naval militia of Maryland.
 It served as a dual federal and state military reserve force, essentially a naval and marine equivalent of the Maryland Army National Guard and the Maryland Air National Guard.

 History

 The Maryland Naval Militia was first created in 1896 as the Naval Battalion of the military forces of Maryland.
 In 1895, USS Dale was transferred from the Navy to the Maryland Naval Militia.
 Members of Maryland's naval militia served in the Spanish–American War; some members were assigned to the Fifth District of the United States Auxiliary Naval Force, while others were deployed aboard USS Dixie.

 In 1906, USS Miantonomoh served briefly with Maryland's naval militia until 1907.
 In 1907, USS Sylvia was transferred to the Maryland Naval Militia where it served the next seven years.
 USS Somers was loaned to the Maryland Naval Militia in 1909 until its return to federal service in 1914.
 USS Montgomery was assigned to the naval militia from 1914 until 1918.

 During World War I, the members of the Maryland Naval Militia were federalized and deployed aboard USS Missouri.